AMNT, Columbia Threadneedle, Pensioenfonds F. Van Lanschot, Imperial College Business School, Invesco, Natixis IM, PGIM Fixed Income, Guardian Capital

 David Logan will be appointed global chief operating officer, also a new role.
 He has held a variety of roles at BMO GAM and its legacy firms, including CFO, COO for EMEA, and latterly global head of distribution.

-Pensioenfonds F. Van Lanschot – Rob Kragten is the new chairman of the Dutch company pension fund for F. Van Lanschot this month.
+Pensioenfonds F. Van Lanschot – Rob Kragten is the new chair of the Dutch company pension fund for F. Van Lanschot this month.
 He succeeds Sako Zeverijn.

 Kragten was director of Progress, Unilever’s pension fund, from 2011 to September 2019.
-Later under his leadership, this was transformed into the Unilever APF, where he became chairman of the executive board.
+Later under his leadership, this was transformed into the Unilever APF, where he became chair of the executive board.

 Before that, Kragten was director of pension fund VolkerWessels (2005-2010) and before that director of A&O, the administrator for pension fund Schilders (1991-2004).